b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 A fellow named Tom Scott has a YouTube channel where he [presents this in an approachable way](https://youtu.be/IJEaMtNN_dM?si=xqRLRGm3UY_cEgd5&t=87), with the example that we don't need to specify that tomatoes are vegan.
 Giving too much information (these tomatoes do not contain meat nor dairy) is a breach of this maxim of quantity, and so it feels strange and out of place in conversation.
 Another example is [asbestos-free cereal](https://xkcd.com/641/).
 You sure hope it has no asbestos, and now you wonder why the manufacturer felt the need to clarify that.
 The qualification brings more questions than answers; is this an improvement over past shipments that *did* have asbestos?

+Now imagine two young fellows at your doorstep extending an invitation to you to attend their church.
+"By the way," one might say, "this church isn't wrong, in case you were wondering about that."
+"Nope," his companion interjects, "it is, in fact, *true*."
+You should hope that is the case.
+They wouldn't be proselytizing if they didn't believe it was true.
+But in this imagined scenario, they still felt the need to tell you that it is true.

 &nbsp;

 ### Why testify?